Naicam

-Naicam is a small town in rural Saskatchewan.
-It is located 224 km north of the province's capital city, Regina.
+Naicam is a town in rural Saskatchewan, located 224 km north of the province's capital city, Regina.
 In 2006 the population was 690.
 The name of the town is a combination of Naismith and Cameron, the railway construction contractors.

 Utilities

 Naicam receives several radio stations from both Saskatoon and Regina.

 The local cable television company for the Naicam area is Image Cable.
 SaskTel provides cellular service to the area.

-The Town of Naicam offers water, sewer and power to all households and businesses.
+The town of Naicam offers water, sewer and power to all households and businesses.

 Education

 Naicam has a Kindergarten to grade 12 school that also serves other communities in the area such as Pleasantdale, Spalding, and Saint Front.

 Sports

-Viking Sportsplex is the hub of Naicam's recreational activity.
-With an arena playing home to all ages of hockey ranging from junior novice to senior.
-Hence the arena's name, all of the hockey teams in the town are called the "Naicam Vikings".
+Viking Sportsplex is the hub of Naicam's recreational activity, with an ice arena playing home to all ages of hockey ranging from junior novice to senior.
+Following the arena's name, all of the hockey teams in the town are called the "Naicam Vikings".
 The facility also houses a three sheet curling rink, and a virtual golf simulator.